abhisaxena96/Dockerfile/README.md

 # Dockerfile

-For building image: # docker build -t "testimage" </path>
+For building image: # docker build -t "testimage"  path

 testimage:The name of image could be anything